fzakaria/fzakaria.com/_posts/2024-07-02-reproducibility-in-disguise.md

 We will build two Python packages **a** & **b**.
 Each package will have its own Python C extension which in turn depends on a C shared library **foo**.
 The idea here is that two distinct developers develop **a** & **b** but they rely on the same common **foo** C shared object library.

-Using these packages in a Bazel build system, would like like:
+Using these packages in a Bazel build system, would look like:
 ```starlark
 py_library(
     name = "example",